Sandeep109/AnTalk-Privacy/README.md

  * ***Your Account Information***

-      You provide your mobile phone number and basic information (including a profile name) to create a AnyTalk account.
+      You provide your mobile phone number and basic information (including a profile name) to create a AnTalk account.
       You provide us, all in accordance with applicable laws, the phone numbers in your mobile address book on a regular basis, including those of both the users of our Services and your other contacts.